-A visit to the beautiful Louth county will surely be one filled with instant history lessons and quirky urban legends.
+A visit to the beautiful County Louth in Ireland will surely be one filled with instant history lessons and quirky urban legends.
 With myths and tales attached to most of its attractions, you’re bound to experience not just the sights but its rich history as well.
-Here’s a list to guide you with the best things to do in Louth, and to be sure that you’ll make the most of your stay.
+Here’s a list to guide you with the best things to do in Louth, Ireland to ensure that you’ll make the most of your stay.

 Things you'll find in this article